-UWA and Curtin University require a final scaled score of at least 50 in an ATAR English, Literature or EALD course.
-Edith Cowan University requires a final scaled score of at least 50 or a minimum C-grade in ATAR English, Literature or EALD course studied in Year 12.
+UWA and Curtin University require a final scaled score of at least 50 in ATAR English, English Literature or English as an Additional Language or Dialect (EALD).
+Curtin University also allows an English General Grade A. Edith Cowan University require ATAR students a minimum of 'C' grade in ATAR English, English Literature or EALD.